robert-barcelona/simple-express-server-with-roles/README.md

 ## Prerequisites
 Make sure you have MongoDB installed on your local machine.

 You should also be running Node version 11.
-If you do not have that installed you may use Node Version Manager ([https://github.com/nvm-sh/nvm]), or Docker ([https://www.docker.com/]) or simple install the correct version ([https://nodejs.org/en/])
+If you do not have that installed you may use Node Version Manager ([https://github.com/nvm-sh/nvm]), or Docker ([https://www.docker.com/]) or simply install the correct version ([https://nodejs.org/en/])

 ### Installation